AnisaAJ/AnisaAJ/README.md

 ###

 <p align="left">Greetings, everyone!
-I am a dedicated Computer Science student.
+I am a dedicated Computer Information Science student.
 My passion lies in exploring the realm of technology, and I am committed to increasing my skills to contribute my own creative ideas to the field.<br><br>🚀 Actively seeking opportunities for collaboration and learning.<br>🌱 Currently focusing on learning JavaScript, Python, and SQL.<br>💡 Committed to writing clean and efficient code.<br>

 ###